thiko/training-aws-s3-basics/README.md

      }
      ```
    - Save the policy
-   - Disable "Block all public access" in the bucket properties and confirm

    > **NOTE**: Making S3 buckets publicly accessible as demonstrated in this exercise is NOT recommended for production environments.
 In real-world scenarios, you should use Amazon CloudFront with an Origin Access Identity (OAI) to securely serve content from S3 without making the bucket publicly accessible.

 5. **Check the website**